molily/molily.de/_posts/2023-05-13-browser-compatibility-baseline.md

 This table is very informative.
 It tells you that Cascade Layers were shipped in the listed browsers _last year_.
 Firefox was the first (of the listed browsers) to ship support on 2022-02-08.
 Samsung Internet was the last (of the listed browsers) to ship support on 2022-08-08.

-We have learned that all browser engines and evergreen browsers support it since August 2022.
-That is nine months ago.
+We have learned that all major browser engines and evergreen browsers support it since August 2022.
+That is _nine months ago_.

 ## Reality check: Usage-relative browser support